Developing Visual Editors for Backend Type Elements

 - Utility Functions

-In JitAi, editors themselves are also elements, with their own e.json
+In JitAi, editors are elements with their own e.json definition files.

 {